Aloha, and welcome to our Maui Tourism Guide, everything you need to know for an incredible visit to Maui, Hawaii.

 The first time we heard this quote we were quite taken aback.
-Hawaii’s reputation as a true tropical paradise has lead to a reputation of it being nothing but beaches and Cocktails.
+Hawaii’s reputation as a true tropical paradise has led to a reputation of it being nothing but beaches and Cocktails.
 Nothing could be further from the truth and Maui is teeming with sights and attractions for all interests and tastes.
 It would take a lifetime to experience everything Maui has to offer, we are doing our best, however.

-Of Course Sitting on a beach is a wonderful thing in itself so check out our Ultimate Maui Beach Guide
+Of Course, Sitting on a beach is a wonderful thing in itself so check out our Ultimate Maui Beach Guide

-Sunrise on top of a Volcano – Haleakala
+Sunrise On Top of a Volcano – Haleakala

-Snorkelling / Diving
+Snorkeling / Diving

 Diving on Maui is, well OK.
 The biggest problem is diving off Maui is not really that much better than Snorkeling.
-You may be a bit closer but you are not seeing anything you can’t from the surface.
+You may be a bit closer to the wildlife but you are not seeing anything you can’t from the surface.
 Really this is more a testament to the quality of snorkeling than the diving.
 It’s not that the diving is bad.
 That said.
 Diving FROM Maui offers some of the best diving in the world!

 If that sounds contradictory well that’s simply because you don’t have to dive Maui’s coast from Maui, the shores of the more remote islands of Molokai and Lanai are within easy sail, along with the islet Molokini.
 And these offer some of the best dive sites imaginable.
-Lanai offers an incredible abundance of reef’s and reef creatures, while Molokai’s reefs teem with life, while it’s stunning “Back wall” offers the chance to see large pelagic species cruising by in the super clear water, while octopus and giant moray hide in the walls endless nooks and crannies.
+Lanai offers an incredible abundance of reefs and reef creatures, while Molokai’s reefs teem with life, while its stunning “Back wall” offers the chance to see large pelagic species cruising by in the super clear water, while octopuses and giant moray hide in the walls endless nooks and crannies.
 Molokai’s diving is a little more Niche, and only a few operators make the crossing.
 But you are rewarded with mind-blowing Reefs that appear completely untouched.
 Oh and the chance to see Schooling Hammerhead Sharks!